builderz-labs/renaissance-xnft/README.md

 ## 🤝 Contribute

-- Fork Rennaisance onto your own GitHub
+- Fork Renaissance onto your own GitHub
 - Clone it and checkout the dev branch (`git checkout dev`)
 - Create a new branch named `[initials]/[feature]` off of `dev`.
 Example `q/added-a-cool-thing`.
 - When ready for us to review your changes, create a PR with your new branch to be merged into the `dev` branch on the official xNFT.